pavith26/Nashville-Housing-project---SQL-Server/README - Covid_queries.md

-Project carried out in SQL Server with data on COVID-19 from the following website: https://ourworldindata.org/covid-deaths
+Project carried out in SQL Server with data on COVID-19 from the following website: https://ourworldindata.org/covid-deaths.
+Data imported into SQL Server from an Excel file using SQL Server Import and Export Data (64-bit).